FaztWeb/javascript-quiz-oop/README.md

 ## Javascript quiz example

-a simpe quiz application to practice object orientend programming in Javascript
+a simpñe quiz application to practice object orientend programming in Javascript